0xCurvy/curvy-docs/docs/index.md

 features:
   - title: Get Started with Curvy
     link: /get-started-with-curvy
-    description: Learn how to create your wallet, set up your Curvy ID, and start sending and receiving assets privately.
+    details: Learn how to create your wallet, set up your Curvy ID, and start sending and receiving assets privately.

   - title: How Curvy Works